-Exercise science masters programs may ask applicants to submit a 3.0 or higher GPA, in addition to GRE or GMAT scores.
+Masters kinesiology programs may ask applicants to submit a 3.0 or higher GPA, in addition to GRE or GMAT scores.
 They may also require students to have previously earned a bachelors in a related field.
-This could allow classes to move directly to advanced kinesiology topics without having to dedicate time to the basics.
+This could allow classes to move directly to advanced exercise physiology topics without having to dedicate time to the basics.

 To graduate, students may be tasked with completing 36 to 42 credit hours.
 Twelve of these credit hours are usually devoted solely to concentration specific courses.
 Given these requirements, students could earn a masters degree in kinesiology in 1 to 2 years, depending on enrollment.
 Program length however may vary by school.